aleRizzolo/HealthScan/README.md

 - start the script for populating the Database with <code>npm run populateDB</code>
 - start other scripts (?)
 - start telegram (?)
+- setup all the functions (?)

+## Future developments
+For fure developments this project will add more wearables for other vital parameters.
+Another goal will be to add email and push notifications in case some parameter is worrying

+## How to contribute
+1. Open an issue explaining your problem or any idea for improvement
+2. Fetch this repo
+3. Create a new branch (on your copy) and work on it
+4. Open a Pull Request